Levels of Abstraction

 }

-By contrast, the “semantics” of a programming language relate to the meaning of a program: how does it structure data?
+By contrast, the “semanticsThe processes a computer follows when executing a program in a given language. ” of a programming language relate to the meaning of a program: how does it structure data?
 How does it execute or evaluate?

 In summary, the languages we will study (in varying degrees of depth) will be Assembler, C/C++, JavaScript (ES2017 and TypeScript), PureScript, Haskell and MiniZinc, with JavaScript/TypeScript and Haskell being the main languages explored in problem sets and assignments.
 Thus, this course will be a tour through programming paradigms that represent different levels of abstraction from the underlying machine architecture.
 To begin, we spend just a little time at the level of least abstraction: the hardware itself.